 Mariah Gaoiran, Kupu ‘Āina Corps Member

 Mariah first joined MLC in the fall of 2020 as a part of Kupu Hawaiʻiʻs Conservation Leadership Development Program.
 Born and raised in ʻEwa Beach, Oʻahu, she received a B.S. in Computer Science at the University of Hawaiʻi at Mānoa before following her love for conservation and service.
 Since joining MLC, she has enjoyed expanding her knowledge on the native plants of West Oʻahu, leading the next generation in workdays, and developing her video-production skills.
-She is currently in her second term with Kupu as a Kupu ʻĀina Corps member.
+She completed her second term with Kupu as a Kupu ʻĀina Corps member and is now working as MLCʻs Stewardship & Science Coordinator!
 Mariah enjoys gardening, drawing, practicing her cello, and video games.
-In the future, she hopes to pursue her interest in designing home gardens.
 Kelsie Uehara, Kupu Conservation Leadership Development Program Member

 Kelsie has joined our MLC team in October 2021 as a part of the Kupu Conservation Leadership Development Program and will be with us for 10 months working mainly to assist with our Ola Nā Kini stewardship and educational program activities.
 Kelsie was born and raised in Kapolei, but now lives in Kunia with her partner, 2 dogs, and 5 guinea pigs.
 She has a degree in Environmental Studies from Chaminade University and is eager to learn, network, and connect with Hawai'i on a deeper level during her time at MLC.
 Kelsie is an avid lover of the outdoors and being in nature and enjoys road trips, car camping, photography, and plants. |